On two-dimensional Dirac operators with critical delta-shell interactions

 It can be proved that functions $f_\pm\in \Hil(\siv,\Omega_\pm)$ admit Dirichlet traces $\TD_\pm f_\pm\in H^{-1/2}(\Sigma\,;\CC^2)$.
 Accordingly, the self-adjoint Hamiltonian operator $\DDet$ matching the formal expression \eqref{eq:fD} can be defined as follows, in terms of suitable boundary conditions on $\Sigma$:

 Here and in the following, we choose $\nv$ to be the unit normal to $\Sigma$ pointing outwards of $\Omega_+$.

 The case of a \emph{closed} curve $\Sigma$ appears to be the most studied and various results on self-adjointness and spectral properties of the Hamiltonian $\DDet$ are available in the literature.
+Very recently, the extension to curves with low regularity, namely Lipschitz continuous curves such as closed polygons, was discussed in \cite{BPZ25}.
 On the other hand, the case of an unbounded simple curve $\Sigma$ has been considered only in special cases \cite{CJJTW74,R21,BHT23,BEHT25}.
 In both cases, it is well understood that $\DDet$ displays unusual spectral features, compared to the case of regular potentials (\emph{i.e.} given by multiplication operators), in the so-called \emph{critical case}

 When $\eta^2-\tau^2\neq 4$, that is, in the non-critical regime of parameters, the essential spectrum is given by

 while the discrete spectrum inside the gap $(-m,m)$ has finite cardinality.
 This is what typically happens for regular potential perturbations, under quite general assumption.
 On the contrary, it is known that in the critical regime \eqref{eq:critical} the essential spectrum also contains an isolated point, namely,